Table of Contents

 The Ingenious Engineering: Mt Carmel Tunnel in Zion National Park

-The ambitious Zion-Mt.
-Carmel Highway project begun in 1927 under the direction of the National Park Service.
-We arrived at the East tunnel entrance just before 8:00 AM and did not have to stop.
+The ambitious Zion-Mount Carmel Highway project began in 1927 under the direction of the National Park Service.
+We arrived at the east tunnel entrance just before 8:00 AM and didn’t have to stop.
 The park actually controls traffic through the tunnel by allowing one direction of traffic to drive through at a time.
 This is in order to give larger vehicles/motor homes easier passage through the tunnel by allowing them the opportunity to use both lanes if needed.

 Note: there are size restrictions on vehicles that can pass through the tunnel; any vehicle that is 11’4″ high by 7’10” wide or larger will need a permit.